CarlGao4/Demucs-Gui/usage.md

 - `{inputpath}`: input file path (without file name)
 - `{output}`: output file full path (not available in target file extension)

 You can also save presets for FFMpeg options.
 Each preset will save the command line and target file extension.
-Its usage is same as the mixer presets, which you can refer to [Mixer presets](#Presets).
+Its usage is same as the mixer presets (except that every preset can be apply to model), which you can refer to [Mixer presets](#Presets).

 There are three default presets: `MP3`, `AAC`, `Copy video stream`.
 You can use them as an example.